jhamby/pkgsrc/README.md

   That package was pulled in by `security/openssh` by default, and it installs an "sha1.h" header file in /usr/pkg/include that doesn't work with Solaris.
   I will fix `security/skey` to not install the conflicting header file.
+- If you want to build GCC with Go support, you must have `/usr/pkg/gnu/bin` in your PATH so that libgo's configure script can find `objcopy`. libgo should respect the value of OBJCOPY passed in the environment to the top-level `configure` script, but the value doesn't seem to get passed through.
+  The `objcopy` command is also hardcoded in GCC 5's `gcc/gcc.c` source file.
+- If you don't want to build 32-bit and 64-bit libraries when building GCC with `ABI=64`, you can add `-gcc-multilib` to your `PKG_OPTIONS.gcc5`.
 - SunPro compiler can't find header files in same directory as source files, when there is a `#line` directive in the source code (e.g. generated code).
   I worked around this bug in bootstrapping by adding `"-I."` to `CPPFLAGS`.